The baby name Philip is a traditional possibility that remains nicely under-the-radar.

 Thanks to Lola for suggesting our Baby Name of the Day.

-In the early Middle Ages, it became a favorite name for the Kings of France, as well as rulers of Spain, Portugal, Navarre, Burgundy, Savoy, Artois and Flanders.
+In the early Middle Ages, it became a favorite choice for the Kings of France, as well as rulers of Spain, Portugal, Navarre, Burgundy, Savoy, Artois and Flanders.
 The current King of Spain is Felipe VI.

 Philip, in fact, is the rare name that appears consistently in the historical record over centuries.
 More modern Philips include: